schenke-io/laravel-sheet-base/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/schenke-io/laravel-sheet-base.svg?style=flat-square)](https://packagist.org/packages/schenke-io/laravel-sheet-base)

+The **Laravel Sheet Base** package provides a set of classes designed for creating pipelines that efficiently handle scenarios where data changes infrequently.

+## Overview

-This Laravel package facilitates the creation of pipelines for scenarios where data changes infrequently.
-The pipelines connect endpoints that serve as readers to those with writers, responsible for generating the output.
-Each pipeline is equipped with a schema to define its tabular data format.
+On one side of these pipelines are endpoints responsible for reading data, while on the other side, there is a writer that processes and stores the results.
+Each pipeline is equipped with a schema to describe its tabular data format.

-Readers are available for files, arrays, collections, Eloquent models, cloud files, and Google Sheets.
-On the writing side, the package supports JSON, Neon, YAML, PHP files, and Laravel Language files.
-The PHP files can serve as configurations or traits.

-Notably, all generated files contain remarks indicating the reference to the file that produced them, emphasizing that editing these files is not recommended.
-This ensures clarity and discourages unnecessary modifications.

-Typical applications are:
+### Supported Readers

+- File readers
+- Array readers
+- Collection readers
+- Eloquent model readers
+- Cloud file readers
+- Google Sheets readers

+### Supported Writers

+The package includes versatile writers capable of handling various file formats:

+- JSON
+- Neon
+- YAML
+- PHP files (suitable for tests, configuration files, or Laravel Sushi)
+- Laravel Language files

+Additionally, all written files that support comments include remarks about the reference file, discouraging direct editing for clarity.

+## Typical Use Cases

+The Laravel Sheet Base package is well-suited for a range of applications, including:

-* collecting data from csv files and write them to json, yaml or neon
+- Collecting data from CSV files and exporting them to JSON, YAML, or Neon formats.
-* read translations from various sources and build language files from it
+- Extracting translations from diverse sources and generating language files.
-* build files to be used in seeding, backup , configuration or for Laravel Sushi.
+- Creating files for seeding, backup, configuration, or Laravel Sushi integration.

+By offering a flexible and extensible pipeline architecture, this package streamlines the process of managing and transforming data in Laravel applications.

 ## Installation